Held at the Anaheim Convention Center, 800 West Katella Ave., Anaheim, Calif. (just across from Disneyland)

 Within the Catholic Archdiocese of Los Angeles, liturgy is celebrated every Sunday in no fewer than 40 different languages.
 Living in the gift, promise and spirit of the Second Vatican Council, the L.A.
 Religious Education Congress liturgies have grown as they have embraced this wonderfully diverse church.
 Without exaggeration, complimentary reports and reviews come from six of the world’s seven continents.
 From Gregorian chant to gospel choirs; from Aztec dancers to Vietnamese and African drummers; we’ve worked diligently to inculturate the liturgy to accurately and authentically reflect the church of Los Angeles.

 The combined talents of nearly 275 musicians comprise the group that provide the music for the final liturgies on Sunday at Congress.
 Over 16,000 people attend these liturgies.
 Prior to 1991, the "band" consisted of piano, one percussionist, one guitar, electric bass and a synthesizer.
 The choir was 16 voices.
 Over the years, both the choir and band have grown considerably in depth and membership.
 Today's Congress Band/Orchestra consists of approximately 40 instrumentalists and last year's choir was the largest with over 200 members from six dioceses.
 Last year, we had nearly 30 students from 6 different colleges and universities singing with us.
 We’re working hard to include as many talented people as possible in this experience.

 WHAT IS YOUTH DAY?

-Youth Day is held annually on the Thursday as an opening to our Congress weekend.
-High school students from many different backgrounds from throughout the Archdiocese – and beyond – come together to participate in morning and afternoon workshops, culminating in a Youth Rally.
+Youth Day is held annually on the Thursday as an opening to our Religious Education Congress weekend.
+High school students from many different backgrounds from throughout the Archdiocese – and beyond – come together to participate in an Arena liturgy and keynote along with morning and afternoon workshops.